Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Discussion essays: “Discuss both views and give your opinion”

-- Advantage/Disadvantage essays: “Do the advantages outweigh the disadvantages?”
+- Advantage/Disadvantage essays: “Do advantages outweigh disadvantages?”

-- Two-part questions: Answering two related questions
+- Two-part questions: Answer two related questions

 Essay structure that works:

-- Introduction (2-3 sentences):
+Introduction (2-3 sentences):

 - Paraphrase the question